Katovice: Geography

 Katovice is located about 5 km west of Strakonice and 56 km northwest of České Budějovice.
 It lies on the border between the České Budějovice Basin and Blatná Uplands.
 The highest point is the hill Katovická hora (formerly known as Kněží hora) at 493 m above sea level.
 The area of the hill is protected as the Kněží hora Nature Reserve.

 The market town is situated on the Otava River, in the historical Prácheňsko region.

 History

 Katovice was founded in the 9th or 10th century, probably as a Slavic gold panning settlement on the Otava River and later a market settlement.
 The first written mention of Katovice is from 1045, when Duke Bretislav I donated the settlement to the Břevnov Monastery.
 Since then Katovice was mainly an agricultural village.

-From the 13th century, Katovice was a serfdom village of the Střela castle.
+From the 13th century, Katovice was a serfdom village of the Střela Castle.
 In 1505, Katovice was mentioned as a market town for the first time.

 In the 19th century, Katovice slowly developed.
 It was still an agricultural settlement; other sources of livelihood were pearl hunting and the floating of wood in the form of rafts.
-In 1867, the railway from Vienna to Cheb was built and helped industrialize Katovice.
+In 1867, the railway from Vienna to Cheb was built and helped industrialise Katovice.
 From 1913 until 1922, graphite was extracted from the steep hill of Kněží hora.